PeterMnev/FTC_VuforiaVision/README.md

 #### Image depicting what the above code will make the robot do:
 ![Path](http://i.imgur.com/kygFhsu.png)

-1. Description
+### Description
-    1. The drive class is one that is in charge of regulating the motor power levels.
-It can take information from sensors, encoders and others.
-The ones built in are nav-x (w/ pid controller for rotation) and encoders for distance travel.
+The Drive class is one that is in charge of controlling mecanum drivetrain motors.
+It uses information from navX gyro sensor to maintain robots orientation relative to the field and encoders for measuring distance travelled.
-    2. The drive class has its own thread which continuously updates the motor values based on new information.
+The drive class has its own thread which control robot's movements, while main opmode thread is free to check position sensors.
-    3. The nav-x is its own separate thread which blocks the drive thread until new information is received.
-See the flowchart for a clearer picture.
+The navX has its own separate thread which calculates robot orientation few dozen times a second.
+See the flowchart below for a clearer picture.
-2. Usage:
+### Usage
     1. Initialize drive motors.
 Do not assign directions here.
     2. Initialize nav_x device.
-    3. Construct drive class (only on constructor available)
+    3. Construct drive class.
     4. If needed, use ReverseDirection to reverse motor directions.
-    5. From opmode class, call different drive methods to control the motor power values.
+    5. From opmode class, call different drive methods to move your robot.
-3. Configuration
+### Configuration and fine tuning
     1. The Drive class is very versatile and can be customized for your needs.
     2. Adjustable class constants:
         -	YAW_PID_P – this constant regulates the PID controller for rotation, greater values result in stronger, faster rotations.
 We used .013, this will likely differ.